Kitchener Rangers: 2003 Memorial Cup

 Despite registering a franchise-best 47 wins the following year in 2005-06 (47–19–1–1) (W–L–OTL–SOL), the Blueshirts and their 96-point campaign was second-best to the London Knights (49 wins, 102 points) in the Midwest Division standings.
 But after such a successful regular season, in the first round of the playoffs the Owen Sound Attack (who finished 25 points behind Kitchener in the regular season), dropped the Rangers in five games in the opening round.

-The 2006–07 saw the team once again turning out another 47-win campaign (47–17–1–3, 98 points), but they again finished second in the Midwest Division to the London Knights (50–14–1–3, 104 points).
+In 2006–07, the team once again turned out another 47-win season (47–17–1–3, 98 points), but they again finished second in the Midwest Division to the London Knights (50–14–1–3, 104 points).
 The Rangers barreled out of the first round, sweeping the Sarnia Sting, 4–0, but were halted by the Plymouth Whalers, 4–1, in Round 2.

 In May 2007, it was announced that the Rangers would host the 2008 Memorial Cup, giving the team an automatic entry into the tournament.
-The 2007-08 team finished with a regular season record of 53-11-1-3, which remains a franchise best in wins and points to this day.
+The 2007–08 team finished with a regular season record of 53-11-1-3, which remains a franchise best in wins and points to this day.
 They were crowned the winners of the Hamilton Spectator Trophy as the team with the most points (110) in the OHL through the regular season.

-In the opening round of the playoffs the Rangers downed the Plymouth Whalers in four straight games, outscoring their opponents, 29–13.
+In the opening round of the playoffs, the Rangers downed the Plymouth Whalers in four straight games, outscoring their opponents, 29–13.
 In Round 2 it was another sweep for the Blueshirts, this time against the Sarnia Sting.
 The Rangers surrendered just six goals in those four games, outscoring Sarnia, 18–4.
 In the third round they met the Sault Ste.
 Marie Greyhounds, but again skated to victory, this time with a 4–1 series win.
 The Ontario Hockey League final pitted the Rangers against the eastern conference champion Belleville Bulls.
 A 3-0 Rangers series lead evaporated into a 3–3 tie, but the Rangers earned their fourth Ontario Hockey League championship with a 4–1 win over the Bulls in the finale.